murthy-vmware/acme-fitness-store/workshops/azure-spring-apps-enterprise/07-asa-e-components-overview/README.md

-## This section is only for workshop facilitator, not for the participants
+## This section is only for workshop facilitator, not for the participants.
+If you are workshop participant you can skip this section.

 This section introduces the different components that are part of ASA-E.